![]() |

 later,

-Introduced HISPANIOLAN AMAZONS are established in Puerto Rico, and in the Virgin
+Introduced Hispaniolan Amazons are established in Puerto Rico, and in the Virgin

 Islands on St. Croix and St, Thomas.
 The population in Puerto Rico is several